cogent3/cogent3/doc/draw/aln/plot_aln-coevolution.rst

 Coevolution analysis
 ====================

-A method on the alignment provides an interface to the simpler (and yet robust and fast) methods for estimating coevolution.
+A method on the alignment provides an interface to the simple (and yet robust and fast) methods for estimating coevolution.
 The default measure is normalised mutual information (NMI).

-.. todo:: add citation for NMI
+.. todo:: add citation for RMI

 Display coevolution as a heatmap
 --------------------------------